- The peregrine falcon can reach an amazing speed of 242 mph in descent.

 Fastest Bird: Peregrine Falcon — Top Speed 242 MPH

-The peregrine falcon (Falco peregrinus), aka the duck hawk, is the fastest animal on earth.
+The peregrine falcon (Falco peregrinus), aka the duck hawk, is the fastest animal in the world.
 Known as “the living missile,” these falcons live everywhere, except in extreme polar areas and New Zealand, and reach diving speeds of 200 miles per hour.
 To date, the highest measured descent for a peregrine falcon is 242 miles per hour.
 When they’re not hunting, peregrines coast along between 40 and 60 miles per hour.

 Large keel bones, pointed wings, stiff feathers, and exceptional respiratory systems all contribute to peregrines’ speed.
 Its big keel bone increases flapping power; the pointed wings create a streamlined airfoil effect; and the animal’s stiff, slim feathers reduce drag.
 Peregrines also have one-way airflow into their lungs and air sacs that remain inflated even when exhaling, which allows for optimal oxygen distribution.
 Additionally, the bird’s 600 to 900 beats-per-minute heart rate means they can flap their wings up to four times per second, increasing their power and diminishing fatigue.